MarvNC/JP-Resources/readme.md

     <details>
       <summary>Ignoring Frequency Dictionaries</summary>

-      By default, `JLPT_Level` is ignored.
-If you want to ignore multiple dictionaries, edit the `ignored-freq-dict-regex` variable and join the dictionary names with `|`.
+    * By default, `JLPT_Level` is ignored.
+If you want to ignore other dictionaries, edit the `ignored-freq-dict-regex` variable and join the dictionary names with `|`.
       For example, to ignore `My amazing frequency dictionary`, do the following:

       ```
       {{~#set "ignored-freq-dict-regex"~}} ^(JLPT_Level|My amazing frequency dictionary)$ {{~/set~}}
       ```